Last Updated: March 16, 2022

 We expected many users to cite COVID-19 as the reason for switching to the home office, but the resulting number was still staggering.

-- 95.2% of UK people aged between 16 and 35 cited coronavirus as the primary reason they’ve worked from home.
+95.2% of UK people aged between 16 and 35 cited coronavirus as the primary reason they’ve worked from home in 2020.
 The percentage of homeworkers who were 50+ years old and said the same was 76.1%

 Greater responsibilities toward one’s household come with age, so these numbers aren’t that surprising, considering there is no commuter’s hell, and the benefit of more time for house chores in-between breaks.